 Nigel Clarke began his life as a military bandsman but a developing interest in composition took him to the Royal Academy of Music, where his talent won him several awards, including the Queen’s Commendation for excellence.
 Clarke has been working with violinist Peter Sheppard- Skaerved for over two decades, and [...]

-Nigel Green is based in Pett Level, East Sussex and has worked on two projects organised by DAD; Transmit/Transmettre in 2007/08 and in 2010, the Sea and Walk map of the North Downs Way, documenting examples of 20th and 21st century architecture along the route.
-Much of Nigel’s work is [...]
+Nigel Green is based in Pett Level, East Sussex and has worked on three projects organised by DAD; Transmit/Transmettre in 2007/08 and in 2010, the Sea and Walk map of the North Downs Way.
+In 2017 he took the photographs for CHALKUP21.
+Much of Nigel’s work is focused on the [...]

 Lives and works in Amiens.
 He has participated in solo and group exhibitions throughout France and has also created various interventions in the public space.
 Michel's work is focused on the inverted spiral which he interprets, rearranges and recreates in a different form for each work.
 His practice crosses painting, [...]